 Offshore World Championship, Every April

-- 2023: Team Scorpio won 1 st place at the San Carlos Hammerdown Fishing Tournament in October 2022, qualifying them to compete in the 2023 Offshore World Championship, in Quepos Costa Rica.
+- 2025: Team Cowboy won 1 st place at the San Carlos Hammerdown Fishing Tournament in October 2024, qualifying them to compete in the 2025 Offshore World Championship, in Quepos Costa Rica.
+Judy, Wade & Ryan Earl and Erin Brandel competed in Costa Rica.
+Ryan Earl was 6th best angler and Judy Earl was the 8th Top Lady Angler.
+Overall, the team came in 20th out of 34.

 - 2016: The crew from Grey Goose, the winners of the 2015 Labor Day Tournament, represented San Carlos in the 2016 World Offshore Championship in Costa Rica.
 They released 22 sails — good for 22nd place of 66 teams.